Hosting and bandwidth provided by MacAce.net.

 The iPad has a 9.7" 1024x768 LED-backlit IPS glossy touchscreen display with an onscreen "soft" keyboard (and a US$69 keyboard dock option), runs iPhone OS 3.2 (it cannot run Mac OS X applications), and has the option of 3G wireless and A-GPS.
 For connectivity, it only has a 30-pin USB-based iPod dock port and a headphone jack as well as a built-in speaker and microphone.
 No other ports are available and it lacks a webcam, but it does include a digital compass.

-Because the ModBook can be created from a number of "White or Black" MacBook models -- all of those released prior to the "Unibody" models on October 20, 2009, with the exception of the Aluminum MacBook "Core 2 Duo" 2.0 (Unibody) and 2.4 (Unibody) -- the technical specifications can vary dramatically, but in general, the ModBook has the same capabilities as the underlying notebook with the exception of keyboard input.
+Because the ModBook can be created from a number of "White or Black" MacBook models -- all of those released prior to the "Unibody" models on October 20, 2009, with the exception of the Aluminum MacBook "Core 2 Duo" 2.0 (Unibody) and 2.4 (Unibody) -- the technical specifications can vary significantly.
+However, in general, the ModBook has the same capabilities as the underlying notebook with the exception of keyboard input.

 In contrast to the iPad, all ModBook models have 13.3" 1280x800 LED-backlit glossy widescreen displays.
 They run Mac OS X but are not compatible with iPhone OS applications nor do they have 3G wireless or digital compass capabilities (by custom configuration Axiotron does offer GPS capability).
 Connectivity varies, but all include a complement of ports.
 All include webcams as well.